ambengers/laravel-query-filter/README.md

 }
 ```

-Then on the loader class, you will need to declare the relationships that can be loaded within `$loadables` array.
+Then on the loader class, declare the relationships that can be eager/lazy-loaded within `$loadables` array.
 ``` php
 class PostLoader extends AbstractQueryLoader
 {